-Be sure there is adequate ventilation in the area where the batteries are to be installed (see Chapter 7).
-Batteries may be installed in any orientation except upside down (i.e., terminals facing the earth).
+Be sure there is adequate ventilation in the area where the batteries are to be installed.
+Refer to Section 7.1 for specific safety hazards associated with the emission of hydrogen gas.
 The space surrounding adjacent batteries should be at least 0.25 inch to permit airflow around each battery.
-Always use batteries of the same size and condition in multi-battery installations.
-When replacing batteries, it is best to replace the entire set of batteries so they remain balanced.